slazav/device2/Readme.md

 https://github.com/slazav/tcl-device ) with a few annoying limitations.

 There is a server which work with "devices".
-They can be physical devices connected in varous ways or programs with special interface.
+They can be physical devices connected in various ways or programs with special interface.
 Each device has a unique name, which is listed in the server configuration file.
-Server knowns how to open a device, send it a message and recieve answer.
+Server knows how to open a device, send it a message and receive answer.

 Clients can connect to the server using HTTP protocol and send messages to devices.
 This architecture has many advantages comparing to direct connections